miuim/php-jwt/README.md

 * All keys are validated before use to make sure they are of the correct format;
 * Does NOT support the `crit` header key, token validation will fail;
+* Does NOT support encryption, that's a lost cause with JWE;

 There is no "algorithm" toggle.
 You use either the `HS256` or `RS256` class directly.
 You have to know which token algorithm you expect before verifying